SimonHazard/MemeOver/README.md

 ### Bot

-The bot [Go](https://go.dev/) service listens to a Discord channel and sends the messages to the overlay.
+The bot [Bun](https://bun.sh/) service listens to a Discord channel and sends the messages to the overlay.

 1. **Install dependencies**:

     ```bash
-    go mod download
+    bun install
     ```

 1. **Start the bot**:

     ```bash
-    air
+    bun dev
     ```

 ### Deployment